Ahmed-sudo-eng/alx-higher_level_programming/0x0B-python-input_output/README.md

 9-student.py: a class Student that defines a student by first_name, last_name and age

 10-student.py: a class Student that defines a student by first_name, last_name and age

+11-student.py: a class Student that defines a student by first_name, last_name and age